wwcodekl/hacktoberfest-2020/README.md

 # Contribute to this project

-If you could help populate the two sections below, that would be awesome :)
+If you could help contribute to our collection below, that would be awesome :)

 ---

+# Collection

 ## Projects
 A curated list of projects to contribute to